 ICP is one of the 13 integration centres based in various regions of the Czech Republic.
 ICP operates in the territory of the City of Prague, where it provides services to third country nationals (migrants from outside the EU) together with partner NGOs.

 The central branch of ICP is in Prague 1 Žitná Street.
-There are also 5 more branches across the whole city: Prague 13 – Lužiny, Prague 12 – Modřany, Prague 4 – Pankrác, Prague 14 – Černý Most and also in the SAPA Vietnamese market in Prague-Libuš.
+There are also 2 more branches in Prague: Prague 13 – Lužiny, and Prague 14 – Černý Most.
+Contacts for the individual branches are available at this link.

 ICP offers a whole range of services for migrants.
 At the same time, it plays an important role in influencing local integration policies and it cooperates with experts from various fields.